-Upon arriving at the shores of the new land, Hawaiʻiloa and the crew found it to be uninhabited, yet pleasant and fertile.
-They found plentiful 'awa and palm trees.
-Hawaiʻiloa named the new land Hawaiʻi and later named the other islands for his children-Maui, Oʻahu and Kauaʻi.
-After filling the waʻa (canoe) with food, water and other supplies, Hawaiʻiloa returned to fetch his family and bring more people back to Hawaiʻi to live and prosper.
+Upon arriving at the shores of the new land, Hawai'iloa and the crew found it to be uninhabited, yet pleasant and fertile.
+Hawai'iloa named the new land Hawai'i and later named the other islands for his children-Maui, O'ahu and Kaua'i.
+After filling the wa'a (canoe) with food, water and other supplies, Hawai'iloa returned to fetch his family and bring more people back to Hawai'i to live and prosper.

-The story of Hawai'iloa is a suitable introduction for the second edition of Nā Honua Mauli Ola.
+The story of Hawai'iloa is a suitable introduction for the third edition of Nā Honua Mauli Ola.
 Like Hawai'iloa, schools and educators are navigators of change.
 It takes great skill to chart the learning journey of life.
 It takes great vision to see the destination, and great perseverance and faith to stay true to the course.
-The nine cultural pathways of Nā Honua Mauli Ola provide a cohesive framework for holistic and indigenous practices that will contribute to a healthy and responsive learning environment.
+The nine cultural pathways of Nā Honua Mauli Ola provide a cohesive framework for holistic and Indigenous practices that will contribute to a healthy and responsive learning environment.
 Each chapter presents values that promote health, wellbeing and a joy for life.
 It is designed to be your personal map with support materials, resources and concrete examples to help guide you along your journey.